Wintergartenhochhaus: History

 The name Wintergartenhochhaus refers as well as the name of the street to a garden laid out there in 1809 which its owner Christian August Breiter let furnish with green houses (in German: Wintergarten) for exotic plants.
-The building was built on the site between Schützenstraße (formerly Hintergasse) and his former garden complex, which in the first third of the 19th century extended to the rear gate of the town's fortification – roughly to the junction with today's Chopinstraße.
+The building was built on the site between Schützenstraße (formerly Hintergasse) and his former garden complex, which in the first third of the 19th century extended to the Back Gate of the town's fortification – roughly to the junction with today's Chopinstraße.
 In the course of the development of the Ostvorstadt at this point with the Krystallpalast (Crystal Palace) and residential buildings, the two hotels "Continental" and "Stadt Rom" were built at the end of the century near the station at the beginning of Wintergartenstraße.
 During the air raids in World War II, the second was severely damaged and demolished in 1969 to create space for the construction of the Wintergartenhochhaus.
 A number of residential buildings on Schützenstraße, which originally had a direct connection to the Ring Road, were also demolished for the construction of the high-rise building.
 Access is now blocked off by one of the 10-storey prefabricated buildings on Georgiring, which had previously been built between 1960 and 1962.
 A pedestrian passageway to the Ring Road only exists at the Wintergartenhochhaus.

 Architecture and description

 The urban-architectural draft from the years 1967/1968 comes from Horst Siegel together with Ambros G. Gross, Frieder Gebhardt, Georg Eichhorn, Hans-Peter Schmiedel and Manfred Zumpe.
 Its characteristic features are the symmetrical floor plan with 16 outer corners and twelve three- and four square loggias per floor, giving the impression of an octagonal building.
 It has a diameter of 32.4 m.
 Manfred Zumpe took up the shape of the Wintergartenhochhaus a few years later in his dodecagonal house, in which the four diagonal sides only have two instead of the three triangular loggias.

 The draft processing and implementation planning was in the hands of Frieder Gebhardt, Hartmut Stüber, Reinhard Vollschwitz, Achim Schulz and Friedhard Schinkitz.

-It was the first high-rise residential building to be built in the GDR using the slip-on construction method with a finished outer skin.
+It was the first high-rise residential building to be built in East Germany using the slip-on construction method with a finished outer skin.
 Originally, three of these houses were to be built, but only one was built for cost reasons.
 The pure construction costs amounted to 52.88 million East German Mark.
 2038 tons of steel, 4784 tons of cement and 12,000 cubic meters of concrete were used within 26 months.
 Due to the difficult ground conditions, it had to be erected in a concrete floor trough, which required subsoil drilling down to a depth of 50 m.

 A large, two-storey porch was erected at the foot of the high-rise building, surrounding the core building mainly from the west and north.
 In it were the "shopping center at the main station" (self-service department store), the restaurant "City of Dresden" with 220 seats, a post office and a "Mocha milk bar".